CementGB-4-0/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 ### Registering Objects Native-Side

-TL;DR: Use the `RegisterTypeInIl2Cpp` attribute MelonLoader provides if your class inherits from `UnityEngine.Object`.
+TL;DR: Use the `RegisterTypeInIl2Cpp` attribute MelonLoader provides if your class inherits from `Il2CppSystem.Object`.

 ### Native vs Managed Types